-Healthier food environment - from schools, workplaces and communities to catering, high streets and advertising hoardings, our four measures of a healthier food environment encompass leadership in all areas that affect the lives and health of all Londoners.
+Healthier food environments - from schools, workplaces and communities to catering, high streets and advertising hoardings, our four measures of a healthier food environment encompass leadership in all areas that affect the lives and health of all Londoners.

 Good food economy - reviews how councils are joining up work on improving the local economy and regeneration, with the availability of affordable, healthy and sustainable food including any work undertaken under the Good Food Retail agenda.

 Food growing - looks at the approach the council is taking to enhance and increase opportunities to grow food across the borough, as well as the amount of land available for food production.

 Climate and nature emergency and food - reviews commitments and actions taken on food to tackle the climate and nature emergency including signing up to the Every Mouthful Counts Toolkit.